4.75 from 8 votes

 This Post May Contain Affiliate Links.
 Please Read My Disclosure

-Biscuit-Topped Turkey Skillet Chili is a one-dish meal your family will be excited to dig into!
+Biscuit-Topped Skillet Turkey Chili is a one-dish meal your family will be excited to dig into!
 It’s hearty, comforting, and packed with bold Southwestern flavor.
-The tender, cheesy biscuits soak up the rich, savory sauce underneath, making every bite pure comfort food bliss.
+The tender, cheesy biscuits bake atop the rich, savory sauce beneath, making every bite pure comfort-food bliss.
 Best of all, it comes together in one pan for an easy weeknight dinner with minimal cleanup.

-“A quick weeknight dinner that is flavorful and looked gorgeous coming out of the oven!”
+“A quick weeknight dinner that is flavorful and looks gorgeous coming out of the oven!”

 Save this recipe!